nus-mmsys/LibreDF/README.md

 		VideoScaler * videoScaler;

-		InputPort<RawFrame> * inputPortFrame;
+		// input port which has the buffer of RawFrame type InputPort<RawFrame> * inputPortFrame;

-		OutputPort<RawFrame> * outputPortFrame;
+		// output port which has the buffer of RawFrame type OutputPort<RawFrame> * outputPortFrame;

 	public:

-		ImageScalerFilter(string name) : Filter(name) {
+		// filter constructor - it has to call the constructor of the Filter as well ImageScalerFilter(string name) : Filter(name) {

 			inputPortFrame = new InputPort<RawFrame>("imageScaler, input, Frame",